apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

  - `INPUT_KEY` has the type `Int`, that is, it is an integer.

-Recall that we wanted to specify signed and unsigned Java integers, which are 32 bit long. *TLA+ is not tuned towards any computer architecture.* Its integers are mathematical integers: always signed and arbitrarily large (unbounded).
+Recall that we wanted to specify signed and unsigned Java integers, which are 32 bits long. *TLA+ is not tuned towards any computer architecture.* Its integers are mathematical integers: always signed and arbitrarily large (unbounded).
 To model fixed bit-width integers, we introduce another constant `INT_WIDTH` of type `Int`: